kprasadvnsi/tang-doc/content/risc-v-core/hummingbird/_index.en.md

 sudo usermod -a -G plugdev <username>
 ```

-Set udev rules to enable LicheeTang to be accessed by the plugdev group,
+Set udev rules to enable Tang Primer to be accessed by the plugdev group,

 Execute the following command in terminal to create a new udev rules file.